 Asia Society Seeks Applications for Osborn Elliott Journalism Prize

-NEW YORK, February 9, 2022 — The Asia Society is currently seeking applications for the 2022 Osborn Elliott Prize for Excellence in Journalism on Asia.
-The $10,000 prize is awarded annually to a reporter or team of reporters who has produced the best example of journalism about Asia specifically during the 2021 calendar year.
+NEW YORK, March 7, 2023 — The Asia Society is currently seeking applications for the Osborn Elliott Prize for Excellence in Journalism on Asia.
+The $10,000 prize is awarded annually to a reporter or team of reporters who has produced the best example of journalism about Asia.
+Submissions are currently being accepted for work published during the 2022 calendar year.
 Evaluation criteria include impact of the work, its originality, creativity, depth of research and educational value in informing the public about Asia.
-Submission criteria is detailed below.

 - A submission can consist of a single written story, or a series of stories around a specific theme.